 Health experts say warmer Northeast winters contribute to more active deer ticks

 Milder winters in the Northeast are making deer ticks more active at a time when they're usually dormant.
 Experts are calling that a growing public health threat.
-Here's Connecticut Public Radio's Michayla Savitt.
+Connecticut Public Radio's Michayla Savitt has more.

 MICHAYLA SAVITT, BYLINE: Deer ticks are tiny.
 They bite thousands of people every year in New England.
 The species can pass on Lyme disease and other sicknesses, which can be very serious.
 Dr. Toni Lyn Morelli is with the Northeast Climate Adaptation Science Center.
 While 40 degrees doesn't feel warm, she says that's when adult deer ticks will seek hosts in winter.